SharePoint/sp-dev-docs/docs/general-development/work-with-social-feeds-in-sharepoint.md

 ```

-## Common programming tasks for working with social feeds in SharePoint Server 2013
+## Common programming tasks for working with social feeds in SharePoint
 <a name="bkmk_CommonTasks"> </a>

 Table 2 shows common programming tasks for working with social feeds and the members that you use to perform them.
 Members are from the .NET client object model (CSOM), JavaScript object model (JSOM), REST service, and server object model (SSOM).